Megatokio/Libraries/README.md

 ## Kio's Libraries

 Files (.h, .cpp and templates) shared among my projects.
-Should be placed side-by-side with the project(s).
+Should be placed side-by-side with the project(s) if the project doesn't included it as a submodule.

 Contains
 - a c-string library,